 - If possible, allow the narrator’s voice to compliment the video.
 An appropriate tone should be used based on the levity of the topic.
 If possible, use a voice to compliment the topic being Audio Described.

 - A trained individual is recommended to narrate and/or write the descriptions.

-You can find extensive and detailed written examples of audio description at Audio Description Coalition at the following URL:
+You can find extensive and detailed written examples of audio description at these sources